Hironsan/sentiment-analysis-toolbox/README.md

 ```

 # Usage
-Move to notebooks directory, and run jupyter notebook.
+You only have to run each Jupyter Notebook.

 # Author
 [Hironsan](https://github.com/Hironsan)